 The fort is one of Vancouver’s best places to visit, assuming you like outdoor museums and history, but the village of Fort Langley itself is also a cute place and highly worth strolling around.

-Click the Village of Fort Langley for information on other great things to see in the immediate area, including one of the Lower Mainland’s best riverside cycling and walking trails, the Fort Langley Museum, and other quaint and interesting buildings in the historic town.
+Click the Village of Fort Langley for information about other great things to see in the immediate area.
+These include one of the Lower Mainland’s best riverside cycling and walking trails, the Fort Langley Museum, and other quaint and interesting buildings in the historic town.

 Similar Places in Lower Mainland